 Finding everything with the Awesome Bar

 We like to call Firefox’s Location bar the "Awesome Bar" because when you start to type the name or address of a website you’ve been to before, it finds it for you in an instant.
 And the more you use it, the better it gets.
-To learn more Awesome Bar tricks, including searching through your open tabs and searching the web, see Awesome Bar - Find your bookmarks, history and tabs when you type in the address bar.
+To learn more Awesome Bar tricks, including searching through your open tabs and searching the web, see Awesome Bar - Search your Firefox bookmarks, history and tabs from the address bar.

 Searching the web

 Search the web with your favorite search site in Firefox’s built-in Search bar.
 Just click the icon on the left to switch search engines.
 Learn more search tricks with the Use the Search bar in Firefox and manage search engines article.

 Tabs tabs tabs!